Eth 1.0 to 2.0 Migration

 Ethereum-flavoured web assembly is a deterministic smart contract execution engine built on the modern, standard WebAssembly virtual machine.
 It was first proposed in EIP 48.
 It may be the future execution engine for smart contracts on the Ethereum blockchain and is the primary candidate to replace EVM (the Ethereum virtual machine) as part of the phase 2 of Ethereum 2.0 roadmap.

-Vitalik also thinks that the EVM should be retired soon and contracts should be on Ewasm with an EVM interpreter.
+Buterin also thinks that the EVM should be retired soon and contracts should be on Ewasm with an EVM interpreter (source).

-Raul put forward some good questions regarding migration during implementers call
+Raul put forward some good questions regarding migration during the implementers call.

 Before we migrate the state there's going to be validators earning rewards, and overall the cumulative issuance of ether will go up.
 So what will be the economics of ETH throughout?
 The issuance to validators is generally marginal compared to the issuance of miners.
 So we don't foresee it being a major concern.
 Beyond that, there is a proposal floating around to do this hybrid PoW/PoS proposal where you begin to utilize the beacon chain for finality, * Over time, ultimately, issuance will go down when the system is entirely PoS and during that time, validators can move stake over through this deposit contract.
 But when state execution exists on shard chains, there will likely be another enshrined transfer contract/deposit mechanism to move from Eth 1.0 → Eth 2.0,